EythorE/FUZIX/Kernel/platform/platform-megadrive/README.md

 It seems syscalls from userspace are not handled correctly!

-We can use Standaloun ucp to browse and manipulate a filesystem
+We can use Standalone ucp to browse and manipulate a filesystem
 ```Standalone/ucp Images/megadrive/filesystem2.img```
 Or for the byte-reversed .sram then use ucp -b